- Working with the NDIS

 Who is the AT assessor?

 An AT assessor may be an AT Mentor, allied health practitioner, continence nurse, registered dietician, psychologist or rehabilitation engineer.
 The appropriate AT assessor will depend on the type and complexity of the AT and the needs of the participant.
-The Guide to Suitability on the NDIS website, provides details of the criteria that would qualify a provider for the different AT assessments.
+The Key registration requirements in the Provider Toolkit, provides details of the criteria that would qualify a provider for the different AT assessments.

 What is an 'AT Mentor' and how are they different?